Dyscalculia Centre introduces free, preliminary test for dyscalculia

 The only way to be absolutely certain about whether a person has dyscalculia or not, is to have a one-to-one session with a psychologist who specialises in dyscalculia.
 The cost is normally around £350 - seven times as much as the cost of our on-line test.

 If you need an educational psychologist who specialises in dyscalculia you will be able to find your nearest one via Google.
 However please do note that educational psychologists do not normally provide teaching materials to help your child overcome his/her dyscalculia.
+Their job is to give a detailed professional opinion of why the individual is failing to learn maths as might be expected.

 Who the test is for